1. What orders or regulations govern the obstruction evaluation process? Where can I find this information?

 8. How long does it take to process a petition?

 There is no regulatory requirement that mandates a time period for review.
 However, we make every effort to process requests within 6 months of receipt of the request.
 The FAA will notify both the sponsor and petitioner of the request for discretionary review, and will provide a name and phone number that you can contact should you have any questions.

 9. How many petitions are submitted every year?
 How many determinations are reversed?

-In 2018, the FAA received nearly 160,000 OE cases.
+In 2019, the FAA received approximately 156,000 OE cases.
 During that year, the FAA was petitioned 12 times.
-There were 5 Invalid petitions received and 7 Valid.
-Discretionary Review was completed on 6 of these Valid petitions and the original determinations issued have been Affirmed.
+There were 6 Invalid petitions received and 6 Valid.
+Discretionary Review was completed on all6 of these Valid petitions and the original determinations issued have been Affirmed.
 The Discretionary Review revealed that the Obstruction Evaluation Group followed all of the current procedures in issuing the determinations and the petitioner did not provide any new facts or information that would change the basis on which the original determinations were made.
-1 valid petition is still pending.

 10. Who can I contact if I have more questions about this process?